vanessabau/monsters-rolodex-classes-version/README.md

 # Monsters Rolodex Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-React application using class components to filter a list of monsters' and return the results.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)and uses a class component to filter a list of monsters' and return the results.

 ## Deployed application